-13. In line with the NZ AOA Target Setting Protocol, intermediate targets to decarbonizing the portfolio by 2024 are defined using carbon footprint at the end of 2019 as baseline
+^{13.} In line with the NZ AOA Target Setting Protocol, intermediate targets to decarbonizing the portfolio by 2024 are defined using carbon footprint at the end of 2019 as baseline

-If line with the NZ AOA rarget Setting Protocol, Intermet General account investments from insurance companies.
+14. General account investments from insurance companies.

-15. To calculate the carbon footprint indicators, the Group relies on MSCI data.
+To calculate the carbon footprint indicators, the Group relies on MSCI data.
 Data related to CO2 emissions, EVIC and sales of the companies in the portfolio refer to the last available data at the moment of the calculation for this reporting (usually January/February of each year) and therefore usually refer to the previous year as the new data are available in the second semester of the year.
-16, 2020 indicators have been rescliculated following a change in the methodology and data provider.
+2020 Indicators have been reacludated following a change in the methodology and data provider.
+The coverage presented in the table refers to the nextices Carbon intensity (per EVIC) and Absolute Emissions.
+The coverage for the metric carbon intensity (per sales) is 85% for the year 2019.

-Indicators have been recalculated following a change in the methodology and data provider.
-The coverage presented in the table refers to the metrics Carbon intensity (per EVIC) and Absolute Emissions.
+^{17.} The coverage presented in the table refers to the metrics Carbon intensity (per EVIC) and Absolute Emissions.
 The coverage for the metric carbon intensity (per sales) is 85% for the year 2019 and 2021 and 87% for the year 2020.
 Our ambition and our commitment is to increase the part of our investment portfolio covered by the carbon footprint assessment in order to provide data increasingly precise.